syncfusion-content/fileformat-docs/FileFormat/Presentation/Working-with-Charts.md

 MemoryStream excelStream = new MemoryStream(File.ReadAllBytes("Book1.xlsx"));

-//Adds a chart to the slide with a data range from excel worksheet – excel workbook, worksheet number, Data range, position and size
+//Adds a chart to the slide with a data range from excel worksheet – excel workbook, worksheet number, Data range, position, and size.

 IOfficeChart chart = slide.Charts.AddChart(excelStream, 1, "A1:D4", new RectangleF(100, 10, 700, 500));